Suratgarh

-Suratgarh is a city and a municipality, just nearby Sri Ganganagar city in Sri Ganganagar district in the Indian state of Rajasthan.
+Suratgarh is a city/tehsil and a municipality in Sri Ganganagar district and is the biggest tehsil among all the 7 tehsils in Sri Ganganagar district.
+Suratgarh is also known as "Cotton city" and "Bowl of grain" of Rajasthan due to the high production level of cotton and wheat in this area.
+Suratgarh is 77 km away in South from it district headquarters just nearby Sri Ganganagar city in Sri Ganganagar district in the Indian state of Rajasthan.
 Founded by Maharaja Surat Singh (1765 - 1828).
 Hindi, Bagri and Rajasthani are the widely spoken languages of the city.

 Geography

 Suratgarh is located at 29.317701°N 73.898935°E. It has an average elevation of 168 metres (551) feet.

 It is a Northern Part of Thar desert.
 Seasonal Ghaghar river runs through Northern part of tehsil.
 Suratgarh has Greenary in Northern part and Desert called tibba in southern part.
 From tibbas near Hanuman khejri and Manaksar this difference can be seen.

 Demographics

-As of the 2011 Indian Census, The Suratgarh Municipality has population of 70,536 of which 37,126 are males while 33,410 are females.
-Population of Children with age of 0-6 is 9037 which is 12.81% of total population of Suratgarh (M).
-In Suratgarh Municipality, Female Sex Ratio is of 900 against state average of 928.
-Moreover, Child Sex Ratio in Suratgarh is around 861 compared to Rajasthan state average of 888.
+As of the 2011 Indian Census, the Suratgarh Municipality has population of 70,536 of which 37,126 are males while 33,410 are females.
+Population of children with age of 0-6 is 9037 which is 12.81% of total population of Suratgarh (M).
+In Suratgarh Municipality, female sex ratio is of 900 against state average of 928.
+Moreover, child sex ratio in Suratgarh is around 861 compared to Rajasthan state average of 888.
 Literacy rate of Suratgarh city is 75.68% higher than state average of 66.11%.
-In Suratgarh, Male literacy is around 83.19% while female literacy rate is 67.39%.
+In Suratgarh, male literacy is around 83.19% while female literacy rate is 67.39%.